‘Good after good’ approach takes UW Huskies volleyball team from bad to great — and to Final Four

 But then came the regroup.
 Then came the renewed focus on the team’s guiding tenets.
 Then came the embracing of a mindset that has spawned 20 wins in the Dawgs’ past 22 matches along with a Pac-12 title and a Final Four appearance.
 Simply put: Good after good took the Huskies from bad to great.

 “I remember it (the ASU loss) well.
 It didn’t feel good.
-It was kind of just a huge moment of just reflecting,” junior outside hitter Claire Hoffman said.
+It was kind of just a huge moment of just reflecting,” UW junior outside hitter Claire Hoffman said.
 “We didn’t stick to our principles and our values, and it was pretty obvious.
 I think every person felt it, we had a lot of discussions about it, and we decided we need to change this.”

 Three months later, the sixth-seeded Huskies — who produced two first-team All-Americans in outside hitter Samantha Dreschel and setter Ella May Powell — are two wins from a national championship after repeatedly defying the improbable.
-They rallied from an 11-5 deficit to beat Louisville 15-13 in the fifth set in the Sweet 16, then came back from two-sets-to-one deficit to beat Pittsburgh in the Elite Eight.
+They rallied from an 11-5 deficit to beat Louisville 15-13 in the fifth set in the Sweet 16, then came back from a two-sets-to-none deficit to beat Pittsburgh in the Elite Eight.

 Now they face second-seeded Kentucky in the NCAA semifinal, and win or lose it’s been a great seas …